 Cold traffic is anyone who visits your website or clicks your affiliate link who has no prior knowledge of you or your business, or the business you're linking to.
 When you’re just starting out, or you’re relatively new, this is the type of traffic you’ll be getting the most.
 Even when you’ve made a name for yourself, you can still expect cold traffic.

 Cold traffic usually comes from paid ads.
 Conversion rate is generally lower with cold traffic because no prior trust has been established, so your goal with this type of traffic is to create a connection as soon as possible.
 If you're a product owner, you can, for example, encourage visitors to fill out a form in order to receive a free sample once they land on your website, so you can later target them with email (warm traffic).

-Warm traffic is a returning visitor to your site or landing page, a subscriber, social media follower, or simply someone who was recommended to check out your business.
+Warm traffic is a returning visitor to your site, a subscriber, a social media follower, or simply someone who was recommended to check out your business.
 These potential customers are already somewhat familiar with your brand, viewed your content, or engaged with you in some level, shape, or form.
 Conversion for warm traffic is considerably higher compared to cold traffic.